Relintai/pandemonium_engine_docs/05_engine_development/02_cpp/07_custom_modules_in_cpp.md

 3. Now we can generate the documentation:

-We can do this via running Pandemonium's doctool i.e. `pandemonium --doctool <path )`, which will dump the engine API reference to the given `<path )` in XML format.
+We can do this via running Pandemonium's doctool i.e. `pandemonium --doctool &lt;path&gt;`, which will dump the engine API reference to the given `&lt;path&gt;` in XML format.

 In our case we'll point it to the root of the cloned repository.
 You can point it to an another folder, and just copy over the files that you need.